willdurand/willdurand.github.io/_posts/2021-05-01-moziversary-3.md

 A year ago, [I wrote that I was starting to be more involved in Firefox][moziversary-2].
 I worked on very diverse projects in 2020 but one of them was super fun: we revamped the AMO statistics and it required backend changes on AMO, some ETL/BigQuery work, and new data collection in Firefox.
-[I worked on all those components][fullstack] and learned a lot of stuff along the way.
-I also [deleted a lot of code][deleted-code], [changed a lot of code][black], contributed to Firefox for Android (Fenix), created new libraries to support the work of my team, continued to work on security stuff, and even wrote some [PHP][php] lately.
+I worked on all those components and learned a lot of stuff along the way.
+I also [deleted a lot of code][^deleted-code], [changed a lot of code][^black], contributed to Firefox for Android (Fenix), created new libraries to support the work of my team, continued to work on security stuff, and even wrote some PHP lately.

 My role is constantly evolving.
 By knowing every bit of the AMO platform and expanding my skill sets with contributions in Firefox, I am hoping to have a